From Minton’s website:

 Other historic clubs still have a presence: next door to The Apollo, on 125th Street, used to be Showman’s, now moved to 375 W 125th St. Minton’s has survived at least one move.
 Lenox Lounge was demolished in 2017.
 It’s where Dizzy Gillespie, John Coltrane and Billie Holiday performed.

-You can get a taste of the old Harlem jazz clubs by visiting the American Legion on 132nd Street.
+You can experience the feel of old Harlem jazz clubs by visiting the American Legion on 132nd Street.
 It’s the real thing and may become stronger even though Seleno Clarke, the leader of the Harlem Groove Band (the house band), died just after Christmas, 2017, 88 years old.